tethysplatform/tethys/docs/installation/production/additional/official_docker.rst

 .. note::

-    Variables in the build arg table can be used here as well.
+    Variables in the `Build Arguments`_ table can be used here as well.

 Example of Run Command: